 The museum focuses on education and reflection, encouraging people to fight hatred and prevent future violence.
 Admission is free, but visitors need timed-entry tickets for a structured visit.
 This ensures everyone can visit this important museum.

-8. National Archives Museum
+8. National Archives Museum in Washington, D.C.

 The museum has changing exhibits that focus on different parts of American history, using documents as key objects.